 Family benefits go far beyond parental leave.
 Your survey should assess how well your benefits support a wide range of family structures and caregiving responsibilities.

-Non-desk workers often have less flexibility to adjust their schedules or work remotely, making reliable family benefits even more critical.
-Ask whether your current offerings support them realistically.
+Because frontline workers often have less flexibility to adjust their schedules or work remotely, reliable family benefits are more critical for this group.
+In frontline-heavy organizations, this survey category is worth asking about consistently.

 Ask about satisfaction with the benefits portal, the clarity of explanations during onboarding and open enrollment, and the responsiveness of the HR or benefits team.
-Include questions about preferred communication methods—email, printed materials, text messages, or in-person meetings—to learn how different employee segments consume benefits information.
+Include questions about preferred communication methods, such as email, printed materials, text messages, or in-person meetings, to learn how different employee segments actually receive and act on benefits information.

-For non-desk employees, benefits communication is essential and SMS-based updates often prove to be far more effective than email or web portals.
-Ask if employees feel adequately informed, whether terminology is easy to understand, and how confident they feel making enrollment decisions.
+For frontline employees, benefits communication is a different challenge entirely.
+Text messages achieve a 98% read rate, compared to around 21% for workplace email, making SMS far more effective for reaching employees who are rarely at a desk during the workday.
+Ask whether employees feel adequately informed, whether the terminology is easy to understand, and how confident they feel about making enrollment decisions.

 Health and Wellness Benefits